 I was lucky to catch the GP-9L on her inaugural trip to Prince Rupert.
-Lack of ditch lights indicate this is the trailing unit on tonights Time Freight.
+Lack of ditch lights indicate this is the trailing unit on tonight's Time Freight.

 I now know that pipe is an air line, running from the Denver-Gardner air compressor located in the bow, to the brake system air tanks, located aft inside the short hood!
-You can see the pipe as well in "Rare Bird" a few posts back, on the CNR 4200.Furthermore, other roads, to provide room for long-range fuel tanks, have repeated this concept.
+You can see the pipe as well in the "Rare Bird" post on the CNR 4200.

 But what makes this strange is the fact these GP-9L’s were fitted with small 1,000-gallon (Imperial) gallon fuel tanks.
 As you can see, there is plenty of room under the deck for air tanks.